puxin71/leetcode-tour/README.md

 # leetcode-tour
-Capture how I change from not good to good to excerllent with leetcode
+Capture how I change from not good to good with leetcode